-Doctorate Degree Vs. A Ph.D.
+Doctorate Degree vs. Ph.D.

 The differences between these programs vary depending on the field of study and can occasionally change as improvements and adjustments are made.

 To sum it up, a Ph.D. student must create a five-chapter dissertation and contribute new solutions to solve real-world problems.
 Ph.D.s are more interested in consulting or conducting research than in practicing in the profession.
-Those with a professional doctorate apply existing knowledge to solve real-world problems and have more interest in working directly in their business than in consultation or research.
+Those with a professional doctorate apply existing knowledge to solve real-world problems and generally have more interest in working directly in their business rather than in consultation or research.

-What Kind Of Jobs Can You Get With A Doctorate Degree?
+What Kind of Jobs Can You Get With a Doctorate Degree?

 In order to decide what type of degree you should pursue in your field of study, be sure to carefully consider your career goals and the type of research you are interested in performing.
 Ask yourself the following questions:

-If your job selection requires state licensing (engineering, public school teaching, psychology), you might wish to pursue a doctoral degree to have the opportunity for higher-paying positions and government positions in the government.
+If your job selection requires state licensing (engineering, public school teaching, psychology), you might wish to pursue a doctoral degree to have the opportunity for higher-paying positions and positions in the government.

-How Long Is A Doctorate Degree?
+How Long Is a Doctorate Degree Program?

 If you don’t have a master’s degree, you will most likely be required to spend four to eight years studying to obtain your doctoral degree.

 Some programs require the completion of a research thesis.
 Online doctorates may be designed as “practitioner’s degrees” and may not require a research thesis.
-Instead, you may be required to complete a capstone paper and/or a supervised placement working in your chosen career area.
+Instead, you may be required to complete a capstone paper or a supervised placement working in your chosen career area.

 To successfully complete a Ph.D. program, you will need to establish a schedule for completing your course requirements.
 Stick to your deadlines to avoid falling behind.
 To prepare for your exams, you will need to save your coursework and organize your study materials.

 Take time to connect with your committee members either in person, by phone or by Skype to get to know them and to learn their expectations of you as a student.
-Work with your committee to determine the best method of approaching your exams.
+Work with your committee to determine the best method for approaching your exams.
 To help improve your oral presentation skills, spend time practicing with a real person.